 It is possible for the Maine Coon to live with other cats, yes – but it won’t work overnight.
 The very best time to do this is during the socialization stage during those first few weeks of ownership.

 It is during this time that you should introduce your Maine Coon to as many different cats and people as possible.
-This really helps them become more tolerant with them throughout their lives.
+This really helps them become more tolerant of them throughout their lives.

 Introductions should be managed carefully though and introduced slowly over time to ensure they become accustomed to each other slowly.
 It is the first few days that are the most important.
 Get this wrong and it may never